elangendorff/Amazon_Vine_Analysis/README.md

 ### Secondary Processing

-Once the data had been uploaded to the PostgreSQL database the data in `vine_table` was further processed to enable the examination of some aggregate results on its data.
+Once the data had been uploaded to the PostgreSQL database, the data in `vine_table` was further processed to enable the examination of some aggregate results on its data.

 ## Results